 Malted Barley Risotto

 Taking a departure from the typical rice, our malted barley risotto offers a heartier texture, courtesy of malted barley.
 The risotto is cooked with brown ale, which contributes a nutty and earthy flavor, making it robust and satisfying.
+The beer used in this recipe is a product of fermentation, which adds to its unique flavor profile.

 The cooking process involves replacing the customary stock with brown ale, which deepens the flavor profile of the risotto.
 The result is a unique and hearty side dish, perfect to accompany your main course.